+Year ended March 31,2005 Year ended March 31,2006 1 Transactions with affiliated companies included are as 1 Transactions with affiliated companies included are as follows: follows: Net sales ¥26,662 million Net sales ¥28,317 million Interest income ¥152 million Interest income ¥117 million Rental income ¥186 million Rental income ¥172 million 2 Shift from ⊺aw materials 3 R&D expenses included in sales, general and administrative expenses was ¥2,685 million.
+4 Gains on sale of fixed assets are as follows: (Millions of Yen) Machinery and equipment 69 Implements, tool and 0 furniture 0 vehicles 0 Total 69 2 Shift from raw materials 3R&amp;D expenses included in sales, general and administrative expenses was ¥2,673 million.
+4 Gains on sale of fixed assets are as follows: (Millions of Yen) Buildings 48 Machinery and equipment 100 Implements, tool and furniture vehicles 0 5(1) Losses on sale of fixed assets are as follows: (Millions of Yen) Machinery and equipment 1 Implements, tool and 0 furniture 0 Land 314 Total 464 5(1) Losses on sale of fixed assets are as follows: (Millions of Yen) Buildings 43 Machinery and equipment 9 Total 52 Total1(2) Losses on retirement of fixed assets are as follows: (Millions of Yen)Buildings27Fixture4Machinery and equipment41Vehicles0Implements, tool and furniture10Construction in progress0Patent173Others7Total266 (2) Losses on retirement of fixed assets are as follows: (Millions of Yen) Buildings 238 Fixture 6 Machinery and equipment 34 Vehicles 0 Implements, tool and 57 furniture 57 Construction in progress 0 Patent 4 Total 342

 Year ended March 31,2005 Year ended March 31,2006

-1 Transactions with affiliated companies included are as 1 Transactions with affiliated compa nies included are as

-follows: follows:

-Net sales ¥26,662 million Net sales ¥ 28,317 million

-Interest income ¥152 million Interest income ¥117 million

-Rental income ¥186 million Rental income ¥172 million

-2 Shift from raw materials 3 R&D expenses included in sales, general and administrative expenses was ¥2,685 million.
-4 Gains on sale of fixed assets are as follows: (Millions of Yen) 2 Shift from raw materials 3R&D expenses included in sales, general and administrative expenses was ¥2,673 million.
-4 Gains on sale of fixed assets are as follows: (Millions of Yen)

-Machinery and equi Buildings 48

-Implements, tool an ď Machinery and equipmen t 100

-furniture 0 Implements, tool and 1

-vehicles 0 furniture 1
+6 6 During the current fiscal year, impairment losses were recognized for the following asset groups (Millions of

+Use Kind Location Amount

+Unused Land Ikoma-shi, Nara Pref.
+590

+Unused Land Sanyo Onoda-shi, Yamaguchi Pref.
+96

+Unused Land, Buildings Other six properties 170

-Total 69 vehicles 0
+Total 856

+(Summary of impairment losses by types of ass ets)

+Types Ar Amount

+(Millio ns of yen)

+Buildings 5

-Land 314
+Land 850

-Total 464

-5(1) Losses on sale of fixed asse 5(1) Losses on sale of fixed assets are a

-(Millions of Yen) lions of Yen)

-Machinery and equi Buildings 43

-Implements, tool an a 0 Machinery and equipmen

-furniture Total 52

-Total 1 (2) I

-(2) Losses on retirement of fixe (2) Losses on retirement of fixed assets are as follows: (Millions of Yen)

-Buildings (Millions of Yen) 27 Buildings 238

-Fixture 4 Fixture 6

-Machinery and equi Machinery and equipment 34

-Vehicles 0 Vehicles 0

-Implements, tool an furniture • Implements, tool and furniture 57

-Construction in prog eress 0 Construction in progress 0

-Patent 173 Patent 4

-Others 7 Total 342

-Total 266 10111 312
+Total 856

-101111 200

-Year ended March 31,2005 Year ended March 31,2006 6 recognized for the following asset groups 6 During the current fiscal year, impairment losses were recognized for the following asset groups (Millions of Yen) Use Kind Location Amount Unused Land Ikoma-shi, Nara Pref.
-590 Unused Land Sanyo Onoda-shi, Yamaguchi Pref.
-96 Unused Land, Buildings Other six properties 170 Total 856 (Summary of impairment losses by types of asset s) Types Amo ount (Millions of yen Buildings 5 Land Total THK group conducts grouping for business properties by plants and treats headquarters and operating assets as a property for common use.
-The group also groups unused assets and leased assets into one unit by each property.
-Of unused properties, for those of which market prices at falling, their book values were reduced to the amount collectible and the company recognizes such reduced am as impairment loss of "extraordinary loss".
-The amount collectible is determined as a net sale price which was calculated by appraisal value provided mainly by a real-estate appraiser.
+THK group conducts grouping for business prop plants and treats headquarters and operating asse property for common use.
+The group also group assets and leased assets into one unit by each pre Of unused properties, for those of which market falling, their book values were reduced to the an collectible and the company recognizes such red as impairment loss of " extraordinary loss ".
+Th collectible is determined as a net sale price which calculated by appraisal value provided mainly b estate appraiser. ets as a s unused operty. prices are nount luced amount h was